 Subject Matter Expert (SME) - Authors and contributors to BCOPs

-Shepherd - Editor and promotor of BCOPs, does not need to be a member of the NA-BCOP-SC
+Shepherd - Editor and promoter of BCOPs, does not need to be a member of the NA-BCOP-SC

-Global Network Engineering Community (GNEC) -
+GNEC - Global Network Engineering Community

 Best Current Operational Practice (BCOP) - A document that reflects an aspect of Internet Engineering (e.g., Sub-netting), is sought after by the GNEC, is worked on by the GNEC, and is ultimately published on the BCOP website (TBD).

-BCOP-DP - The Development Process, see section 2 of this document, that the GNEC has adopted to create and publish all BCOPs.
+NANOG-BCOP-DP - The Development Process, see section 2 of this document, which the NANOG Community has adopted to create and publish all BCOPs.

-MORE NEEDED HERE

 The NANOG BCOP Development Process (NANOG-BCOP-DP)

 This section provides the details of the NANOG Best Current Operational Practices Development Process (BCOP-DP).